ronkeizer/ronkeizer.github.io/_posts/2014-11-05-upgrading-to-yosemite.markdown

 date:   2014-11-05 10:49:34
 categories: nonmem update
 ---
 Apple released their new OS (Yosemite) a few weeks ago.
 Unfortunately upgrading to the new system breaks the installation of NONMEM, PsN, and Pirana.
 Here's what I did to get up and running again.
-Altogether this should take less than 20 minutes. _Please note that I cannot be held liable for any damage cause directly or indirectly by following the advice bewlow!_
+Altogether this should take less than 20 minutes. _Please note that I cannot be held liable for any damage caused directly or indirectly by following the advice below!_

 __Step 1__: You need to re-install gcc/gfortran.
 You can install from source, or from e.g. HomeBrew, but I just chose to take the binaries from [this page](http://hpc.sourceforge.net/) which had just updated their versions.
 Download gcc and gfortran for Yosemite.
 Then in the console run: